 #3: Use Your Phone Once Per Month

-It is considered best practice to use your free government cell phone at least once per month.
+It is considered best practice to use your free government cell phone service at least once per month.
 Lifeline service providers may suspend your account or even de-enroll you if you don to make a phone call, send a text, or use your phone for more than 30 days.

 #4: Notify Your Lifeline Provider of Eligibility Changes

 If you suddenly no longer qualify for your free government cell phone service, you must notify your Lifeline service provider of these changes.
 You have 30 days to notify your Lifeline service provider your eligibility change.
 For example, if you stop receiving any other government assistance and no longer have a low household income, notify your Lifeline provider within 30 days of this eligibility change.
 Please read your Lifeline service provider’s terms and conditions for more information about this notification process.